 4. Do you have experience with both Access and Excel?

-Yes, I am proficient in both for the purpose of product data processing.
+Yes, I am proficient in both for product data processing.

 5. How would you handle an angry internal customer during a conference call or business meeting?

-6. How would you evaluate the success of a new product feature without the necessary operational data or knowledge of the product?
+6. How would you evaluate a new product feature's success without the necessary operational data or knowledge of the product?

 I would consult with my team members to get additional data.
-I would then run correlational analyses on all of the information I was able to gather to map trends in different user personas.
+I would then run correlational analyses on all the information I could gather to map different user personas trends.

-7. If you joined our company today, what would be the first area of business you would check first?
+7. If you joined our company today, what would be the first business area you would check first?

-I would check the company’s sales numbers and other high-level KPIs such as user growth, lead generation growth, etc. I would use these numbers to figure out what products are truly bringing in long-term success.
+I would check the company’s sales numbers.
+Or other high-level KPIs.
+Like user growth, lead generation growth, et al. And I would use these numbers to figure out what products are bringing in long-term growth.

 8. What skills or tools are you interested in learning here?

-Look for answers that show an ambition to learn something new in the company, as well as experience with tools and skills that are necessary for the prospective position.
+Look for answers that show an ambition to learn something new in the company.
+And experience with the tools and skills necessary for the prospective position.